MarinaHampton/kobo/README.md

 **📄 Kobo Annotation Exporter**

 **Overview**
-This tool extracts annotations (highlights and notes) from a Kobo eReader's SQLite database and saves them into text files, formatted in MLA citation style.
+This tool extracts annotations (highlights and notes) from a Kobo eReader's SQLite database and saves them into text files, formatted in MLA citation style(THIS IS A TO DO - cause I dont have time atm)

 **Requirements**
 A Kobo eReader, mounted at /Volumes/KOBOeReader